 A cold month for the Southern region that marks the end of their winter.
 It has 31 days.
 On the Northern Hemisphere, it's time to go to the beach and enjoy the water.

-It's the seventh month of the year, and the start of fall in the Northern region.
+It's the ninth month of the year, and the start of fall in the Northern region.
 It also represents in many places the start of a new school year.
 September has 30 days.

 Leaves start to fall in some places, while days get a bit warmer in others!
-October is the eighth month of the year, and it has 31 days.
+October is the tenth month of the year, and it has 31 days.

 In November, the Northern Hemisphere gets colder temperatures each day, while in the other half of the world the temperature keeps rising.
 It has 30 days and it's the 11th month of the year.